JonmarCorpuz/knowledgeDump/GCP/GCE/BlockStorage.md

 ## Temporary Block Storage

+Temporary block storage [2] is a disk that physically attached to the physical host

 * Data is lost if the VM is stopped, suspended, or restarted
 * Offers the fastest performance among all block storage types
 * Used for only scratch data (*Cache*, *etc.*)